Shotbow/fudawiki-files/hanafuda/suits.md

 There are 12 suits of 4 cards each in the standard [hanafuda](/en/hanafuda) deck.
 These are presented below in various orders, each of which may be utilized depending on the game played or the region of origin.
 Some specialty decks also contain a 13th or both 13th and 14th suit, which are added to the deck to enable altered gameplay or a greater number of participants.
 # Arrangement of Suits
+The following chart shows the ordering of the suits according to different schemes.
+The column labeled "Standard" is the most common ordering used for Japanese hanafuda games, and should be assumed to be the one intended unless otherwise specified.
+The Korean order is assumed for games originally played with [hwatu](/en/hanafuda/hwatu), and is identical to the standard Japanese suit order, but with Paulownia and Willow swapped.
 |#|Month|Standard|Korean|Kabu|Mushi|Alternative|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |1|January|[Pine](/en/hanafuda/suits/pine)|Pine|Pine|Pine|Pine|